 Additionally, PRC provides a simplified employee plan (the "Plan") to its employees.
 The Plan provides, to all employees who have been with PRC for a minimum of three years, an annual contribution to an Individual Retirement Account (IRA) equal to 2% of the employees' current gross eligible compensation.
-Contributions to the Plan totaled \$12,107 and \$9,439 for the years ended June 30, 2020 and 2019, respectively.
+Contributions to the Plan totaled \$10,849 and \$12,107 for the years ended June 30, 2021 and 2020, respectively.

-Note 16 - CONSERVATION EASEMENTS
+Note 17 - CONSERVATION EASEMENTS

 PRC holds conservation easements placed on various properties.
-As of June 30, 2020 and 2019, approximately 134 and 128, respectively, of such easements were held.
+As of both June 30, 2021 and 2020, 134 of such easements were held.
 No value has been assigned to these easements in the financial statements because PRC does not have ownership rights to the underlying property.

-Note 17 - COOPERATIVE ENDEAVOR AGREEMENT
+Note 18 - COOPERATIVE ENDEAVOR AGREEMENT

 Rebuilding Together was a program within PRC since 1988.
 In 2018, the PRC's Board of Directors passed a strategic plan that called for the separation of Rebuilding Together from PRC to become its own separate 501(c)(3) organization, Rebuilding Together New Orleans, Inc. On December 20, 2019, Rebuilding Together entered into a Cooperative Endeavor Agreement (CEA) with PRC which set forth the terms of the separation with the goal of being wholly separated by December 31, 2019.
 On December 21, 2019, PRC made a contribution of \$407,915 to Rebuilding Together New Orleans, Inc. (\$273,095 of net book value of property, \$319,897 of cash less \$73,974 balance due from Rebuilding Together New Orleans, Inc. and \$111,103 of liabilities assumed by Rebuilding Together New Orleans, Inc.).
+The balance due from Rebuilding Together New Orleans, Inc. is \$73,974 as of June 30, 2021 and 2020.

-Note 18 - RISKS AND UNCERTAINTIES
+Note 19 - RISKS AND UNCERTAINTIES